Learz/WarOfRaekidion/readme.md

 Installing the game
 ----------------------

-To install the game, you only have to download the Master branch and run it.
+To install the game, you only have to download the appropriate binary file from the "**release**" folder.
+All content and libraries are included inside the archive.
-If you have Windows, choose the supplied "War of Rækidion.exe" file to execute the game.
-For Linux, run the "War of Rækidion" executable file.
+To launch the game on Windows, choose the "raekidion.exe" file.
+For Linux, run the "raekidion" executable file.

 Installing the SDK
 ---------------------